Western Fuels Association: Advocacy

-Controversy
+Climate Change Denial

+The Western Fuels Association has played a key role in advancing and spreading climate change denial.
+Together with corporations like ExxonMobil it has engaged in funding contrarian scientists, conservative think tanks and various front groups that were promoting climate change denial.
+It has been a member or founder of several advocacy groups and coalitions, among them the Information Council on the Environment and the Greening Earth Society.
+While the ICE was created to develop a national communication and PR campaign designed to undermine climate science and shift climate and energy policies the Greeing Earth Society had the aim to promote the notion that fossil fuels enable economic wealth and that more CO2 in the atmosphere would be beneficial for planet Earth.

-The Western Fuels Association has played a controversial role in the debate over global warming.
-Their 2005 annual report refers only to 'environmental and regulatory uncertainty', but they have been more outspoken in past annual reports.
+While the 2005 annual report of the Western Fuels Association refers only to 'environmental and regulatory uncertainty', but they have been more outspoken in past annual reports.
 They have established groups such as the Greening Earth Society which promote various forms of climate change denial and have funded individual deniers, such as Patrick Michaels, Craig D. Idso and Sherwood Idso.
 Groups established by industry bodies like the Western Fuels Association have been criticized as Astroturf organizations, since they appear superficially to be grassroots initiatives.

 Greening Earth Society and Patrick Michaels' World Climate Report

 The Greening Earth Society, now defunct, was a public relations organization which promoted the idea that there is considerable scientific doubt about the effects of climate change and increased levels of carbon dioxide.
 The Society published the World Climate Report, a newsletter edited by Patrick Michaels of the Cato Institute.

 It was a non-profit organization created by the Western Fuels Association, with which it shared an office and many staff members.
 It has been called a "front group created by the coal industry" and an "industry front".
 Fred Palmer, a Society staffer, is a registered lobbyist for Peabody Energy, a coal company.

-Although the Greening Earth Society was generally skeptical of the impact of climate change, it acknowledged some degree of global warming as real: "Fact #1.
+Although the Greening Earth Society generally denies the true impact of climate change, it acknowledged some degree of global warming as real: "Fact #1.
 The rate of global warming during the past several decades has been about 0.18°C per decade".
 Note that the actual increase in the global surface temperature during the 100 years ending in 2005 was 0.74 ± 0.18 °C.